Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 }

-npm npm install --package-lock-only Regenerates package-lock.json against the registry without modifying node_modules.
+npm npm install --package-lock-only Re-resolves and rewrites package-lock.json against the registry without writing node_modules.

-Yarn yarn install --mode update-lockfile Updates yarn.lock resolution graph while preserving existing disk artifacts.
+Yarn Berry yarn install --mode update-lockfile Updates the yarn.lock resolution graph while preserving on-disk artifacts.

-pnpm pnpm install --lockfile-only Syncs lockfile with registry metadata, skipping filesystem writes.
+pnpm pnpm install --lockfile-only Syncs the lockfile to registry metadata, skipping filesystem writes.

 git merge --abort